yax001/yax001/README.md

   <h2>education</h2>
   <p>the first school i went to was new city, it was next to brampton.the i moved to accesskey
-    elmhurst it was a very good school and i was the goalkepper for the team.now i am at stratford school academy which i a ok school.the book i am reading in little badman by hamza ashard a very funny youtuber.</p>
+    elmhurst it was a very good school and i was the goalkepper for the team.now i am at stratford school academy which is a ok school.the book i am reading in little badman by hamza ashard a very funny youtuber.</p>
   <ul>
     <li>the things you can contact me on???!!!</li>